 “(A) A public charter school that, during School Year 2021-2022, provides students with room and board in a residential setting, in addition to their instructional program; or

-“(B) A public charter school that operates a residential program that provides support services to its students, in addition to an instructional program, but is unable to provide its students with overnight room and board in a residential setting in order to comply with health guidance provided by the D.C.
-Department of Health during the COVID-19 public health emergency.
+“(B) A public charter school that operates a residential program that provides support services to its students, in addition to an instructional program, but is unable to provide its students with overnight room and board in a residential setting in order to comply with health guidance provided by the District’s Department of Health related to the COVID-19 (SARS-CoV-2) pandemic.

 “(7) Stabilization funding amount” means the amount of money equal to 95% of an eligible school’s actual School Year 2019-2020 total annual payment, less the amount of the total annual payment the school is projected to receive for School Year 2021-2022 based on its unverified October 15, 2021 enrollment count.